TTUNEPH2025/GN/docs/FSGS.md

 # **Focal Segmental Glomerulosclerosis (FSGS)**
 ## **Overview**
-  * Most common cause of Nephrotic syndrome in U.S.
+  * Most common cause of Nephrotic Syndrome in U.S.
-  * 3 types: Idiopathic, Secondary, and Genetic
+  * Three types: Idiopathic, Secondary, and Genetic
-  * Idiopathic can reoccur in  Transplant patients (typically rapid coures in the first months)
+  * Idiopathic can reoccur in transplant patients (typically rapid course in the first months)
-  * Patient's with APOL1 varient: increase incidence of FSGS typical lesions and collapsing lesions
+  * Patient's with APOL1 varient: increased incidence of FSGS typical lesions and collapsing lesions
 ## **Pathophysiology**
-  * Primary: Circulating Permeability factors yet to identified
+  * Primary: Circulating permeability factors yet to identified
-     1. Pathology: Focal segmental glomerulosclerosis and foot process effacement (may be duffuse or variable)
+     1. Pathology: Focal segmental glomerulosclerosis and foot process effacement (may be diffuse or variable)
-     2. Reoccurs in transplant patients
+     2. Re-occurs in transplant patients
-     3. Responds to Plasmapheresis in transplant patient
+     3. Responds to plasmapheresis in transplant patient
   * Secondary: has a known cause
      1. Pathology: FSGS lesions, with or without  foot process effacement
      2. Adaptive changes to glomerular hyperfiltration typicallly in the setting of reduced nephron mass (low birth weight, reflux nephropathy, renal dysplasia secondary to other renal disease)
-     3. Direct podocyt injury: HIV, Parvo, ect.
+     3. Direct podocyte injury: HIV, Parvo, ect.
   * Genetic
      1. Mutations in podocyte or glomular basement membrane
      2. Not routinely tested in adults
-     3. Should be considered in adults resistent to steroid therapy
+     3. Should be considered in adults resistant to steroid therapy
-     4. Patient's with APOL1 are more susceptible to develop these lesions
+     4. Patient's with APOL1 are more susceptible to develop FSGS lesions
-  * MCD vs FSGS
+  * MCD (Minimal Change Disease) vs FSGS
      1. Both have foot process effacement
      2. FSGS: presence of segmental sclerosis and early findings demonstrate tubulointerstitial fibrosis and glomerular hypertrophy
   * Circulating factors currently under investigation for primary FSGS
      1. Anti-Nephrin Ab
      2. SuPAR (not specific  for FSGS)
-     3. Cardiotropphine-like cytokine
+     3. Cardiotrophine-like cytokine
 ## **Clinical Presentation**
   * Proteniuria > 3.5g/d
   * Hypoalbuminemia <30g/L